Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 This image dated February 1, 1941, shows a German sub much like the U-69 being sent to her death.
-To see my collection of Star Weekly covers, click: Star Weekly At War.
+See my collection of covers here: Star Weekly At War.